zepedroc/Extract_Code_From_Video/README.md

 ### TODO

-- Change OpenCV implementation to improve frame readability
+- Make an API out of this
-- Maybe use threads to improve performance
+- Separate Coding Lang from Text Language
-- Convert Image to Text
+- Improve Performance: Maybe use threads to process the video in multiple ways and return the result with more characters